spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <br />

-- Start the PCG installer on a laptop, workstation, or Bastion host.
+- Use the Palette CLI on a laptop, workstation, or Bastion host.

-- Provide information to the installer so that it can connect both to a local MAAS installation and a Palette account.
+- Provide information to the CLI so that it can connect both to a local MAAS installation and a Palette account.

 - The installer uses MAAS to obtain machines and install a PCG on them.